Renegade: The Battle for Jacob's Star: Reception

+Renegade: The Battle for Jacob's Star received generally favorable reviews.
 A reviewer for Next Generation hailed Renegade: The Battle for Jacob's Star as one of the few Wing Commander III: Heart of the Tiger clones which does not rely on expensive production to emulate that game's success.
 Particularly praising the 3D fighter models, absorbing storyline, detailed character development, and strategic gameplay, he gave it four out of five stars.